Frequently Asked Questions

 If you fall asleep when listening to the audio files and you don’t wake up when you have been asked to awaken then you are no longer in a state of hypnosis and you have gone into a sleep state, therefore we are not accessing the subconscious mind to make the changes we need.
 We recommend you listen to the audio files when you are not overly tired and likely to fall asleep.

 Yes.
-Just about everyone can be hypnotised.
+Just about everyone can go into a deep state of relaxation for targeted guided mediation.
 Some people are more susceptible than others but everyone goes into this natural trance state on a daily basis.
 The trance state is a natural phenomenon which occurs numerous times throughout each person’s day such as when day-dreaming or when driving a car and suddenly realising you had not been aware of the journey for a period of time, when falling asleep or waking up.

-Professional organizations have consistently reported on the value of hypnotherapy.
+Professional organizations have consistently reported on the value of techniques such as hypnotherapy.
 The British Medical Association has been formally studying and verifying it since 1892.

 In the 1950s both the British Medical Association and the American Medical Association confirmed the efficacy of hypnotherapy as official policy.
 They claimed: “For the past hundred years there has been an abundance of evidence that psychological and physiological changes could be produced by hypnotism which were worth study on their own account, and also that such changes might be of great service in the treatment of patients.”
 In 2001 the British Psychological Society reported that: “Enough studies have now accumulated to suggest that the inclusion of hypnotic procedures may be beneficial in the management and treatment of a wide range of conditions and problems encountered in the practice of medicine, psychiatry and psychotherapy.”